hackerguy/IBM-ML/README.md

       1 | Yes      | Yes | Male   | Yes      | Yes     | Yes        | 60 to 70 |               1 |          1 |     0.17499
 (2 rows)
 ```

+When you are done querying the churn results table, exit from psql and delete the associated PostgreSQL client pod it is running in by typing '\q' at the psql prompt.

+	churndb-# \q

-## <a name="summary"></a>Summary
+## <a name="final"></a>Final Comments

-In this demo, you've worked through an entire machine learning model life cyle - from data to deployment of cognitive application that employs the model you created.
+In this demo, you've worked through an entire machine learning model life cyle - from data to deployment of a cognitive application that employs the model you created.

+The deployed app and associated PostgreSQL database can also be used to demonstrate the end result of the machine learning workflow run through in this demonstration (without having to deploy the app and database again).

+The free IBM Cloud Kubernetes cluster used in this demonstration expires in a month from the time of creation of the cluster.
+During this month, the application and database will remain running.
+You can visit the web page, for example, <http://184.172.234.202:32482> replaced with the IP address of the worker node of your cluster and the NodePort of the service you exposed, from any browser to bring up the app.

+Go back to PostgreSQL interactive terminal to investigate the stored results in psql.

+	$ kubectl run --namespace default postgres-release-postgresql-client --restart=Never --rm --tty -i --image postgres --env "PGPASSWORD=$PGPASSWORD" --command -- psql -U user -h postgres-release-postgresql churndb

+Remember to close the PostgreSQL pod when finished.

+	churndb-# \q

+I hope you found this exercise beneficial.

 [Back to Table of Contents](#toc)